kbrabrand/INF3331/oblig3/README.md

 ```

 #Tests
 Doctests for internal functions in the denoiser backends and helper modules.
-As commented in the report, writing I didn't really see the point of implementing a test suite for this assignment as it would just be re-doing what's already done with the integrationtests in form of doctests on the backends.
+As commented in the report, I didn't really see the point of implementing a test suite for this assignment as it would just be re-doing what's already done with the integration tests in form of doctests on the backends.

 For running the speed comparison test
 ```bash